How often should I check well water?

 Should I chlorinate my own well?

-Where is my pump?
+Where is the pump for my well?

 Most modern well pumps are located in the well & when replacement is necessary, a mobile crane is used if possible.
 Access to the well with a truck-mounted crane facilitates the replacement of the pump when necessary.